 Don’t use your cell phone

 Most companies have cell phone policies that you should adhere to.
-They want you to be focused on your job, not checking out every few minutes to answer your phone or check a text.
+They want you to be focused on your job, not checking out every few minutes to answer your phone or text.
 If you find yourself in the midst of a family emergency, notify your supervisor and ask if it’s okay to make a call.

 You can’t impress your supervisors with all your hard work if you’re taking frequent, long breaks!
 Be present so you can show you’re focused on your job and eager for more opportunities and responsibility.